 7 min read · Cost

-Commercial siding cost in California is driven by scale, fire-rating, and tenant impact more than by per-square-foot material price.
-This is the honest framing for property managers and owners evaluating a re-skin or full re-clad project.
+Commercial siding cost in California is driven by scale, fire-rating, and tenant impact far more than by per-square-foot material price.
+For property managers and owners evaluating a re-skin or full re-clad, the budget hinges on assembly compliance, phased access on occupied buildings, and realistic substrate allowances.
+This is the honest framing for how those projects actually price out and what a complete commercial proposal should contain.

 The main cost drivers on commercial work